“Behold, I am coming as a thief…” – Revelation 16:15

 The resurrection will take place unknown to the world at large.

 After the judgment, the righteous “shall be caught up in clouds to join the Lord in the air.”
 These same sleeping (dead) saints that are referred to as a “cloud of witnesses” will be resurrected FIRST when Christ returns (as stated in 1 Thess 4:16).
 The living saints will then be joined together with them as a part of this multitude of clouds, and together with the Lord, they will execute judgment and establish power over the nations.
 They will be elevated to positions of power in the “air” (high places/governments) of the Kingdom age.

 Now we wondering when will Jesus return ?
 This is an undeniable Biblical proof that Jesus had returned on September 19, 2020 which was the Feast of Trumpets on that day.
 Jesus has already returned secretly, silently, and unheralded as in a manner of thief.
 Jesus steals into the world to resume his works.
 His first work is a work of Judgement on his own house of God first (1 Peter 4:17).

 You might be shock to hear that I said “Jesus Christ has already returned”.
-Please read the article “2020” to expound the Scriptures concerning the year of Jubilee and when Christ will return!
+Please read the article “Why 2020” to expound the Scriptures concerning when Christ will return!

 The Judgement and redemption plan will take three year.
 How do we know ?

 There is a pattern, parables, visions, dark sayings, symbolic prophecies, and type in Scripture.